Elgin National Watch Company Observatory: Architecture

-A steel doors leads to the entrance of the observatory segment, where there is a stairway to the second floor and a small lavatory.
+A steel door leads to the entrance of the observatory segment, where there is a stairway to the second floor and a small lavatory.
 A set of airlock style doors leads to a temperature controlled room with two of the four Riefler clocks on one of the piers.
 In the clock vault there were 58 light bulbs positioned on the floor.
 The bulbs would go on and off in accordance to the demand for temperature.
 The vault was to be maintained at a constant 81 degrees F. These bulbs along with a ventilation shaft could maintain a temperature to within a half of a degree of 81.
-The two Riefler clocks found in the vault was No. 220 and No. 224.
+The two Riefler clocks found in the vault were No. 220 and No. 224.
 Above the room is a Warner & Swasey celestial transit instrument, on its own pier.
 The observatory segment is a two-story, concrete, domed octagon, covered with sheet metal.
 A 3 ft opening allows observations by the telescope.
 Steel shutters can close this through a system of chains.
 Each steel shutter weighed one-half a ton.
 It was written that the gearing used to open the doors were so easy a child of six could do it.